 There are a number of factors known to increase the risks of CAD.
 These include:

-If you relate to any of these, it is important to go for proper assessment and seek immediate medical help.
+If you relate to any of these, it is important to go for a proper assessment and seek immediate medical help.
 Mild cases of CAD can be managed with medication and lifestyle changes and angioplasty is recommended only when patients stop responding to other treatment modalities.